Āyurveda’s “Definition of Health” according to Sushutra Samhita

 What is Āyurveda?

 Āyurveda is an ancient system of medicine that originated in India over 5,000 years ago.
-It is a holistic approach to wellness that takes into account all aspects of health – physical, mental, emotional and spiritual.
-According to Āyurveda when the bio-energies (doshas) of the body work together harmoniously, the digestive fire (agni) works smoothly and elimination of waste (malas) functions well, a foundation of health and happiness in mind and spirit is created.
+It is a holistic approach to wellness that considers every aspect of health—physical, mental, emotional, and spiritual.

 Air (Vāyu)